orbitingflea/orbitingflea.github.io/_pages/about.md

 ## Selected Publications

+- **Tight Bounds for Classical Open Addressing**
+  with Michael Bender and William Kuszmaul
+  In FOCS 2024
 - **[New Bounds for Matrix Multiplication: from Alpha to Omega](https://arxiv.org/abs/2307.07970)**
   with Virginia Vassilevska Williams, Yinzhan Xu, and Zixuan Xu
   In SODA 2024